DevShubam/Filters/README.md

 # Blockd
-Here is all the filters / blocklists I've been working on.
+Here are all the filters / blocklists I've been working on.
 I have filters to block full on services like Google, and also lists to block ads and malware.

 All the filters are compatible with AdGuard / uBlock Origin, and there are some that can work with AdGuard Home / Pi-Hole.
 I also have some scripts here that make removing false positives from the lists much easier.